ChrisOsterback/Flow/README.md

 # Flow
-Old hairdresser website that i maintain
+Old hairdresser website that i maintain...
+Which will soon be removed from the internet, as she is moving to a different website.